DavidPH/DH-dlc/README.OVERVIEW.txt

 		without checking for special sub-directories.
 Multiple uses are cumulative.

+	--explicit Uses args as pairs of strings indicating filename-lumpname.
+		If lumpname is empty, use filename.
+If filename is empty, add empty lump.
+Everything added by --directory and --map is ignored.
+It is strongly suggested that --output be used when using this option.

 	--iwad Outputs an IWAD instead of a PWAD.

 	--map DIR Adds DIR as if it were a map/special directory.
 Multiple uses